๐ Using Fab Marketplace Assets

 - Find an environment or prop pack you like

-- Click Free to claim it (adds to your vault)
+- Click to acquire it for free (adds it to your My Library)

 Suggestion: Look for packs like "Souls-like Interior," "Modular Building Set," or any current free monthly content.